Dental amalgam controversy: Mercury exposure

 According to the WHO, all humans are exposed to some level of mercury.
 Factors that determine whether health effects occur and their severity include the type of mercury concerned (methylmercury and ethylmercury, commonly found in fish, being more serious than elemental mercury); the dose; the age or developmental stage of the person exposed (the foetus is most susceptible); the duration of exposure; and the route of exposure (inhalation, ingestion or dermal contact).
 The universal standard for examining mercury toxicity is usually discussed in terms of the amount of mercury in the bloodstream for short-term exposure or the amount of mercury excreted in the urine relative to creatine for long-term mercury exposure.
 Elemental mercury (which is a component of amalgam) is absorbed very differently than methylmercury (which is found in fish).
 The exposure to mercury from amalgam restorations depends on the number and size of restorations, composition, chewing habits, food texture, grinding, brushing of teeth, and many other physiological factors.

 The greatest degree of mercury exposure occurs during filling placement and removal.
 However, this is not the only time mercury vapors are released.
-When chewing for extended periods of time (more than 30 minutes) an increased level of mercury vapor is released.
+When chewing for extended periods (more than 30 minutes) an increased level of mercury vapor is released.
 Vapor levels will return to normal approximately 90 minutes following chewing cessation.
-This contributes to a daily mercury exposure for those with amalgam filling.
+This contributes to a daily mercury exposure for those with amalgam fillings.

-According to one dental textbook, eating seafood once a week raises urine mercury levels to 5 to 20 µg/L, which is equivalent to two to eight times the level of exposure that comes from numerous amalgam fillings.
+According to one dental textbook, eating seafood once a week raises urine mercury levels to 5 to 20 μg/L, which is equivalent to two to eight times the level of exposure that comes from numerous amalgam fillings.
 Neither exposure has any known health effect.
 Scientists agree that dental amalgam fillings release elemental mercury vapor, but studies report different amounts.
-Estimates range from 1 to 3 micrograms (µg) per day according to the FDA.
+Estimates range from 1 to 3 micrograms (μg) per day according to the FDA.
 The effects of that amount of exposure are also disputed.

 Newer studies sometimes use mercury vapor analysis instead of the standard exposure test.
 Because this test was designed for factories and large enclosures, Consumer Reports has reported that this is not an accurate method of analysis for the mouth.
 It is less reliable, less consistent, and tends to greatly exaggerate the amount of mercury inhaled.
-Moreover, it is argued this test additionally exaggerates the amount of mercury inhaled by assuming that all the mercury vapor released is inhaled.
+Moreover, it is argued that this test additionally exaggerates the amount of mercury inhaled by assuming that all the mercury vapor released is inhaled.
 This assumption was reviewed by the U.S. Department of Health and Human Services and not found to be valid.
 Their research review found that most of the mercury vapor released from amalgam fillings is mixed with saliva and swallowed, some part is exhaled, and the remaining fraction is inhaled.
 Of these amounts, it is important to note that the lungs absorb about 80% of inhaled mercury.